What is Envoy Proxy?

 Yes!
 Gloo Mesh makes Istio easier to manage by abstracting away complicated Istio configuration.
 It prevents users from making common Istio mistakes that could potentially cause outages.
 Even within a single cluster Gloo Mesh brings security features (like role-based access control, certificate management, FIPs certification), reliability features (like dynamic scaling to thousands of nodes, published SLAs, long term N-4 version support, and patch backporting), and extensibility features like WebAssembly (Wasm.)

-Where can I run Gloo Mesh?
+Where can I deploy and run Gloo Mesh?

-Is Gloo Mesh FIPS-ready?
+Is Gloo Mesh secure and FIPS-ready?

 What is the difference between Istio, Gloo Mesh, and Gloo Mesh Enterprise?